GoogleCloudPlatform/spanner-migration-tool/sources/mysql/README.md

 HarbourBridge can either be used with mysqldump or it can be run directly on a MySQL database (via go's database/sql package).

+The following examples assume a `harbourbridge` alias has been setup as described in the [Installing HarbourBridge](https://github.com/cloudspannerecosystem/harbourbridge#installing-harbourbridge) section of the main README.

 ### Using HarbourBridge with mysqldump

 The tool can used to migrate schema from an existing mysqldump file: